Petro Mohyla Black Sea State University

-Petro Mohyla Black Sea National University is a Ukrainian national university in Mykolaiv.
+The Petro Mohyla Black Sea National University is a Ukrainian national university in Mykolaiv.

 History

 January 17, 1996 Mykolaiv branch of National University "Kyiv-Mohyla Academy" was founded according to the decision of NUKMA and certified by the Resolution of the Cabinet of Ministers of Ukraine (July 3, 1996).

 March 13, 2002 Petro Mohyla Mykolaiv State Humanitarian University was founded on the basis of Mykolaiv branch of National University "Kyiv-Mohyla Academy" according to the Order No.112-р of the Cabinet of Ministers of Ukraine.